-- To provide the student (through practical learning on a production/ projects) an understanding of the role of the Assistant Stage Manager within a Stage Management Team and within a production/ project. - To provide the students an appreciation of the work and requirements of other departments.
+- Provide the student (through practical learning on a production/ projects) an understanding of the role of the Assistant Stage Manager within a Stage Management Team and within a production/ project. - Provide the students with an appreciation of the work and requirements of other departments.